Dear Champions for Change,

 It was critical for Boys & Girls Clubs during the shutdown to retain our employees in preparation for when the mandate was lifted.
 Online training, instruction, and club sanitation all ensured our staff remained active and on July 6th, our clubs began to re-open.

 We have also developed virtual literacy programs, team meetings, program trainings and guidelines, and continue to deep clean all facilities as we maintain both in-person and online instruction for school and work activities.
 Over the summer, we saw 384 campers registered for in-person instruction, with another 103 engaged in virtual camp.
-Additionally, our list of sites open for in-person instruction continues to grow, and we currently have 600 youth enrolled at our 15 open Access Centers in safe, clean, and healthy environments.
+Additionally, our list of sites open for in-person instruction continues to grow, and we currently have over 600 youth enrolled at our 15 open Access Centers in safe, clean, and healthy environments.
 For youth attending the club virtually with our new D.E.F.Y.
 Club, they also enjoy STEM, Literacy, and Club programming daily.
 Through this initiative we have logged over 1,600 hours educating remotely and engaged with over 550 youth to date.

 We continue to ensure the city’s youth is given our full support and resources to restore a sense of security, peace, and goodwill as many of our children are currently surrounded by stress, dysfunctional family circumstances, and a lack of education.